Financing your studies with CodeSpace

 What type of laptop will I need?

-Your laptop specs would have to meet the following requirements:
+Your laptop specs have to meet the following requirements:

 • 1 Terabyte SSD or 500GB.